ungoldman/style.css/readme.md

 ## Thanks

-`mine.css` is only possible due to the excellent work laid by the contributors to [style.css]().
+`mine.css` stands on the shoulders of giants from the excellent work found in [style.css][style].
 Thank you!

 ## Contributing